W-4 Form

 Step 2.
 Use this step if you (1) have more than one job at the same time, or (2) are married filing jointly and you and your spouse both work.

-If you (and your spouse) have a total of only two jobs, you may instead check the box in option (c).
+Instead, if you (and your spouse) have a total of only two jobs, you may instead check the box in option (c).
 The box must also be checked on the Form W-4 for the other job.
 If the box is checked, the standard deduction and tax brackets will be cut in half for each job to calculate withholding.
-This option is roughly accurate for jobs with similar pay; otherwise, more tax than necessary may be withheld, and this extra amount will be larger the greater the difference in pay is between the two jobs.
+This option is accurate for jobs with similar pay; otherwise, more tax than necessary may be withheld, and this extra amount will be larger the greater the difference in pay is between the two jobs.

 CAUTION!